d2l-ai/d2l-en/chapter_attention-mechanism/attention.md

         return npx.batch_dot(attention_weights, value)
 ```

-Let us try the class `DotProductAttention` in a toy example.
+Let's try the class `DotProductAttention` in a toy example.

 First, we create two batches, with each batch has one query and 10 key-value pairs.
 We specify through `valid_length` with "$2$" for the first batch and "$6$" for the second batch, which means that we will check the first $2$ key-value pairs for the first batch and $6$ for the second one.
 Therefore, even though both batches have the same query and key-value pairs, we obtain different outputs.